 If you’re willing to do small tasks on a regular basis, Fiverr may be one of the passive income apps to check out.

 Sites like Fiverr allow users to offer services to customers at a standard price.
 When customers search the large site and find your services, you complete the work and get paid.
-Fiverr could be a great way to leverage your side hustle if you aren’t ready to turn into a full business yet.
+Fiverr could be a great way to leverage your side hustle if you aren’t ready to turn it into an independent business yet.

 The trick to making passive income with Fiverr is to sell tasks that can be easily repeated with minimal effort.

-If it’s your job to pick up groceries for your roommates, family, or significant other, why not make a little extra when you take those trips to the store?
+If you ever pick up groceries for your family or significant other, why not make a little extra when you take those trips to the store?

 With the Instacart App, users can request grocery delivery from local stores.
 When they do, the app notifies you and you pick up your neighbor’s groceries while you’re out getting yours anyway.